mattwalmsley/financial-modelling/quantitative/documentation/programming/python_1_style_syntax.md

 ## Functions

-Functions are reusable blocks of code that perform a specific task.
-They help in organizing code and avoiding repetition.
+- Functions are reusable blocks of code that perform a specific task.
+- They help in organizing code and avoiding repetition.
 In Python, functions can be defined using the `def` keyword.
+- The [functions](./python_3_functions.md) chapter provides a detailed overview of functions in Python.

 ```python
 def greet(name):